candera/causatum/README.md

 ### Event Constructors

 Models may contain a `:event-ctor` key.
-If present, its value must be a function of two arguments, the _event constructor_.
+If present, its value must be a function: the _event constructor_.
 The event constructor will be invoked whenever an event is created, and will be passed the outbound event and the candidate successor event.
 The return value will be used as the actual successor event.
+The default implementation just uses the candidate successor event.

 One handy use for event constructors is to propagate context information along a causal chain.
 For instance, we might seed a model